jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-threat actors to sell malware logs directly to hackers, or to sell them in bulk to malware log Dark Web marketplaces, such as Genesis Market or Russian Market.Accenture CTI considers the malware logs that Dark Web actors sell in Genesis Market to pose a particularly serious threat to organizations IT and OT assets.
+threat actors to sell malware logs directly to hackers, or to sell them in bulk to malware log Dark Web marketplaces, such as Genesis Market or Russian Market.
+Accenture CTI considers the malware logs that
+Dark Web actors sell in Genesis Market to pose a particularly serious threat to organizations IT and OT assets.
 Genesis Market has drastically